syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 ### Adding control through code-behind

-The SfPivotGrid control can be added to the project by referring assemblies or SDK.
+The Pivot Grid control can be added to the project by referring assemblies or SDK.

 **Assembly reference**